ManavalanG/UniProt-genome-annotations-hg19/README.md

 **Further Restructuring:**

-We further merge sequence annotation types of our interest into a single Bed file, only if such annotations have reviewed status from UniProt.
+We further merge sequence annotation types of our interest into a single Bed file, only if such annotations have UniProt's reviewed status.

 4. Merge Bed files of interest (as cutomized in [setting file](./settings_files/Settings_UniProt_compare.csv) based on sequence annotation types into a single file.
 5. Filter out the annotations that are not reviewed by UniProt.